adutoi/Qode/README.rst

 ^^^^^^^^^^^^

-*Numpy* and you might need to install an integrals engine unless you want to read all your integrals from disk (there are hooks for running in a *Psi4* conda environment).
+*Numpy* and you might need to install an integrals engine unless you want to read all your integrals from disk.

+There are hooks for using *Psi4* as an integrals engine in a conda environment. conda create --name Psi4 psi4 -c psi4;
+conda activate Psi4

+Some C code is dynamically compiled to shared library files and linked against, so you will need a C compile available for this.  gcc is a good choice.

 So far this has only been tested for python>=3.7 on *nix systems (specifically Linux/Mac).